thomasokken/free42/ppcskins/README.txt

 To use these skins, put them in the same directory as the Free42 executable (usually \Program Files\Free42).

+NOTE: If you're using ActiveSync to copy skins to your hand-held, make sure that it does not change the GIF files to a different format.
+If it does, the result will be that Free42 will find the *.layout files, and list them in its Skin menu, but any attempt to actually select those external skins will fail.
+In ActiveSync 4.5, go to Tools -> Advanced Tools -> Edit File Conversion Settings.
+In the settings window that pops up, click on the "Desktop to Device" tab, select file type GIF, click on the "Edit" button, choose "(null)(*.gif)" or "(No conversion)(*.gif)" from the drop down list, and click "OK".

 -------------------------------------------------------------------------------

 Free42 skin description (*.layout) file format: